What is indigestion (dyspepsia)?

 Indigestion can feel like a stomachache.
 You can have a range of symptoms including:

-- pain, discomfort, or a burning feeling in your chest or stomach
+- Pain or discomfort in your chest or stomach

 Talk to your doctor if symptoms continue for more than two weeks.
 Seek medical care right away if your symptoms are severe, such as: